cssnr/zipline-android-docs/docs/faq.md

 </details>
 <details><summary>Error when Uploading a File or Short URL</summary>

-This only happens when your session is removed from the server.

-If you click Log out everywhere, this includes the mobile application.
+If you do not get a useful error message, enable [Debug Logging](docs/settings.md#debugging) in the Client Application.

+You can also check the Zipline server logs for additional information on 500 Errors.

+If the issue is not clear, please [contact support](support.md) with the debug and server logs.

 ::: tip NOTICE
-If you are using server version `4.3` or later, you need to use Client Version `1.0.29` or later.
+If you are using server version [v4.3.0](https://github.com/diced/zipline/releases/latest) or later, you need to use Client Version `1.0.29` or later.
 :::

 ---